Ragmthy/Xintra_Waifu_Uni_Walkthrough/Complete Walkthrough/Waifu University Lab Walkthrough.md

 ![image](images/19_binary_created.jpg)

 Its path is also known.
-Taking e of it: C:/ProgramData/waifu.exe , the next thing to do is to calculate its SHA1 value.
+Taking it: C:/ProgramData/waifu.exe , the next thing to do is to calculate its SHA1 value.
 Navigating to this directory this is stored in, it's confirmed available as shown.

 ![image](images/21_waifu_exe_loc.jpg)